krzysztofzuraw/kzuraw.com/src/content/writing/2016-07-16-contracts.md

 What is happening here?
 I defined `ExternalAPIPortMetaclass` as a metaclass that inherits from `abc.ABCMeta` (This code snippet is valid for python 3).
-Then I decided to make abstractmethod called `search` so all instances of that metaclass will have to provide such function.
+Then I decided to make abstract method called `search` so all instances of that metaclass will have to provide such function.
 Inside this code, I check whether provided query is a string or not.
 In `ExternalAPIPort` which inherits from previously defined I have to call